syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Data-Binding.md

 ### LiveDataUpdateMode

 SfDataGrid provides support to update the view during data manipulation operations and property changes using [LiveDataUpdateMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/linq/Syncfusion.Linq.Android~Syncfusion.Data.LiveDataUpdateMode.html).
-It allows you to customize when to update the view based on the `SfDataGrid.View.LiveDataUpdateMode` property.
+It allows you to customize when to update the view based on the `SfDataGrid.LiveDataUpdateMode` property.

 <table>
 <tr>